abhijeet007rocks8/Dev-Scripts/Python/To-do List/README.md

 **Description:**

+**Issue No: #46**

 With the rapid development of the world, everyone is engaged in a lot of work or even stuck with

 the thought of where to start from.
 To resolve this customary issue here presents ‘ON IT!!’.It is a

 python based GUI that helps boost productivity and helps get our work done in an organized

 way.
-It includes 4 fields to note the tasks to be performed today, tomorrow, the current week, or
+It includes 4 fields to note the tasks to be performed today, tomorrow, the current week, or you can

+customize the date.

 ----------------------------------------------------------------------------------------------------------------------
 **Tech-Stack:**